codefellows-portland-javascript-401d4/makeup-lab/README.md

  Write E2E test for all major operations.
 You only need to do one golden path test for each operation, not exhaustive edge cases.

+ Unit test models if they have significant functionality.

  ## Quality